kdeldycke/awesome-engineering-team-management/.github/contributing.md

 - To serialize a list into a description, use the following format:

-  > This is my own description.
-Here is a list quoted from the original content about **“a random subject: 1.
+  > Text of a description summarizing the item.
+And here is a list coming from the original content about **“a random subject: 1.
 Blah blah blah; 2.
 Blah blah blah?
-3. Blah blah blah.”** This makes sense right?
+3. Blah blah blah.”** And a bit more text to conclude.

-  This provides visual anchor points that help readability and quick content scanning.
+  This format provides visual anchor points that help readability and quick content scanning.

   - You can skip some items from the original list and renumber it.